aditya-me13/ES215-COA/Assignment2/Question2.md

 ## Solution:

 This program demonstrates how to find the average of 15 numbers that are stored consecutively in memory.
 The program fetches each number, sums them, and then divides the sum by 15 to calculate the average.
+Overflow of the digits is not taken into account in this problem.

 ### Steps:
 1. Initialize a loop to iterate over the 15 consecutive memory locations.